Monitoring dogs during minimally invasive laparoscopic surgery

 By enrolling in this study, you are helping to advance the veterinary field, however no direct monetary compensation will be provided for enrollment.
 There will be no additional costs associated with participation in the study.
 The minimally invasive laparoscopic procedure will be charged per standard protocols.
 Once enrolled, the study will pay for the following: blood gas analysis and interpretation, vital organ pressure assessment, dynamic respiratory compliance measurements, response to insufflation.

-For more information, please contact Chris Thomson (see above).
+For more information, please contact Alena Strelchik (see above).